hmkiesel/ESRI-app/README.md

 Crowd Sourcing Humanitarian Relief

 **Hand in Hand** is a platform that connects individuals directly to relief organizations with maximum transparency
+## Problem
+ With the decrease in government aid, more and more people rely on donations after a natural disaster strikes.
+However, people often donate items that are not needed, which creates more logisitcal challenges[1] and delay in aid[2].

+ Our platform solves this problem with transparency by combining "wedding registries" with relief organizations.
+Anyone who visits the site can pick a specific site and see the items most needed by the victims.
+They can choose to contribute online through Amazon Smiles or monetary donation; or they can donate items locally to their nearest relief organization site.

 ## User Stories

 The following **required** functionality is completed: